URGENT APPEAL TIMELINE: 72 hours for decision

 • Loss of mobility or physical function

-• Inability to perform essential daily tasks due to symptoms
+• Inability to perform essential daily tasks

-• Pain medication denial forcing use of inadequate alternatives
+• Pain medication denial forcing inadequate alternatives

-βœ… Risk of Permanent Damage
+Risk of Permanent Damage

 • Vision loss risk (macular degeneration, diabetic retinopathy)